TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ### Porting RTOS client to Main R5F 1 Core 0 {#ethfw_client_rtos_mcu30}

-Ethernet Firmware provides RTOS client support only on Main R5F 0 core 1 (*mcu2_1*) in J721E and J7200 SoCs.
+Ethernet Firmware provides RTOS client support only on Main R5F 0 core 1 (*mcu2_1*) in all supported SoCs.
 Consequently, it's recommended to use *mcu2_1* processing core if virtual network interface support is required on an RTOS core.

 However, in SoCs with multiple R5F cores, like J721E, system design may require virtual